ChaosDynamix/Arcadia/index.md

 nav_exclude     : !!bool true
 ---

-Arcadia is a website that presents several scenarios for installing Arch Linux on LUKS with LVM and EXT4.
+# Personal Linux distributions installation guides
-{: .fs-8}
+{: .fs-9}

 ---

+## The goal

+The goal of this project is to share and backup my installation guides for several Linux distributions.
+This project might not be helpfull for you.

+## The distributions

+The following distributions are covered by this project.

+- Arch Linux
+- Gentoo (TODO)
+- NixOS (TODO)

-## Early stage
+## Caution
-Please do not follow the guide for the moment until this section disappear.
-The guide will not work or will be incomplete.
-Use it at your own risk.
+This project should be used at your own risk, always check the official documentation and the provided sources when using these guides.